-As a markup item, through your organization—If you are a Level 2 user, you can share the markup as an item in your organization on either ArcGIS Online or ArcGIS Enterprise.
+As a markup item, through your organization—If your user type is Creator or GIS Professional, you can share the markup as an item in your organization on either ArcGIS Online or ArcGIS Enterprise.
 The markup item created in your organization contains all the markup that is in the layer you are currently editing, including the geometry, symbology, label, and any notes for each feature in your markup.

-Select Overflow , select Share, and select Share to ArcGIS Online or Share to ArcGIS Enterprise (the one available to you depends on your account).
-Specify who the markup item should be shared with (if anyone), and select Done .
+Tap Overflow , tap Share, and tap Share to ArcGIS Online or Share to ArcGIS Enterprise (the one available to you depends on your account).
+Specify who the markup item should be shared with (if anyone), and tap Done .

-Markup items are shared throughout your organization in the same way as any other item—see Share items (ArcGIS Online or ArcGIS Enterprise).
+Markup items are shared throughout your organization in the same way as any other item—see Share items in ArcGIS Online or Share items in ArcGIS Enterprise.
 Once the markup item is part of your organization, you can use it throughout the ArcGIS system.
 This is a good way to share markup from a mobile worker to office workers.
 See Consume markup for details on using markup that is shared with your organization.

 Information about the map that you were viewing when you shared the markup isn't included.